SaintClever/Nebula-Academy/1-Introduction-To-Python-Programming/08-Functions-and-Modules/Lesson/Functions-and-Modules.md

 **Creating Modules**

-Creating our own modules is straightforward.
-We can create a module by first creating a new Python file and saving it with a `.py` extension.
+Making our own modules is easy.
+We can create a module by making a new Python file and saving it with a `.py` extension.
 This file will contain the code for our module.
-We can then import this module into our program using the `import` keyword.
-We can pick where we want to place the module file, but it is recommended to place it in the same directory as the program that will be using it.
-Once we have created that file, we use the path to the file to import it into our program.
+We can import this module into our program using the `import` keyword.
+We can choose where to put the module file, but it's better to put it in the same directory as the program that will be using it.
+Once we have made the file, we use its path to import it into our program.git add

 Here is an example of creating a module and importing it into our program.